ChrisYoxall/go.learning/readme.md

 That command above tells the Go toolchain to use an external linker and gets that linker to produce a static binary.
 A lot of sites say that specifying an external linker is not needed.

-However you will usually get some warnings when using glibc (most common implementation of C statndard libraries) as glibc itself has dependencies on other libraries.
+However, you will usually get some warnings when using glibc (most common implementation of C standard libraries) as glibc itself has dependencies on other libraries.
 If your binary doesn't rely on the functions in the warnings, again you should be fine.

 You can use musl (https://wiki.musl-libc.org/) to replace glibc which may help solve this.
 To use musl, you can either install it and build your